Chapter 1 (Legion): Plot

-David Haller is being interrogated by officials of the agency Division 3, who believe he may be the most powerful mutant (someone possessing a genetic trait that gives them superhuman abilities) discovered.
+David Haller is being interrogated by officials of the agency Division 3, who believe he may be the most powerful mutant (someone possessing a genetic trait that gives them superhuman characteristics) discovered.
 He explains that he was diagnosed with schizophrenia when he was young, and became increasingly troubled growing up.
 He eventually attempted suicide, and was taken to Clockworks Psychiatric Hospital.
 He also starts to remember unexplainable incidents, such as a time that an entire kitchen exploded around him.
 Six years after entering the hospital, he was visited by his sister Amy, who believed that he was much improved.
 By then, David was just waiting for something new to happen.

 A new patient, Sydney "Syd" Barrett, soon arrived at the hospital.
 She refused to be touched by anyone, but agreed to be David's girlfriend and they started spending all their time together.
 Syd was eventually discharged from the hospital, and David decided to kiss her goodbye.
 When he touched her, their minds switched bodies.
 Syd was unable to control David's body, apparently causing chaos that killed several other patients, including David's friend Lenny, and trapping many of the building's inhabitants within a room that was structurally altered.
 David escaped the hospital with a doctor, who believed that he was Syd.

 David's body eventually returned to him, and he went looking for Syd back at the hospital.
 He soon found himself being chased by two people, until he was captured by Division 3.
 Agents of the latter attempt to contain David and prevent him from using his powers against them, though he doesn't realize what he can do.
 The two people that were chasing him earlier, Ptonomy Wallace and Kerry Loudermilk, break into the facility that David is being held in, along with Syd.
 The group, along with others who exhibit unusual abilities, fight off Division 3's soldiers and race down a hill.
 They reach a boat on a beach, where Melanie Bird offers to take David to safety.